caseywatts/caseywatts.github.io/book/all-chapters.md

 If your friend is not able to communicate something clearly or fully enough, you may be able to help them refine their wording.
 You can ask things like "are you feeling X? or Y? or something else?".
 Sometimes you may even describe things in a way that inspires a change in the way they think about it.
 Doing this well is generally more validating than levels 1 or 2.

 Be careful to leave plenty of room for them to correct you, or this could backfire.
 If they feel misunderstood by you, that can make them feel invalidated instead.
 This technique requires more trust than some of the others, that you are earnestly trying to understand them.
-If for whatever reason your friend isn't comfortable correcting your guesses, you may want to lean on other validation techniques instead.
+If for whatever reason your friend is not comfortable correcting your guesses, you may want to lean on other validation techniques instead.

 ### 4. Validate in terms of past history